JKnighten/text-naive-bayes/README.md

 operates by using pure python data structures and the other relies on the use of numpy.

+The models I provided also can be used for online learning.
+They have methods to update the model as new data is acquired.

 ### models.dictionary
 This model uses python data structures only.
 To train this model, the user most provide a list of list of words and a list of labels.
 It is